-The Council, as outlined in the 3-phase approach for revising the draft MERR that was approved by the Council's Fish and Wildlife Committee during its June 2010 meeting, assigned this topic to be addressed as part of Bucket Three (long-term) prior to the next Program amendment.
-The Bucket Three phase will include further discussion with the region's managers and stakeholder through focused meetings or online forums.
+The Council, as outlined in the 3-phase approach for revising the draft MERR that was approved by the Council's Fish and Wildlife Committee during its June 2010 meeting, assigned this topic to be addressed as part of Bucket Two prior to the next Program amendment.
+The Bucket Two phase will include further discussion with the region's managers and stakeholder.